cdrummey216/whoami/README.md

 * For **fc, c = 1 − ϕ**
 * Binary state of identitification of 'I am not alive'
 * The values for a, b are notional and assume that either question could be asked to an identity.
 The values for a, b are what can be inferred.
-* the formula for the Golden Ratio (a+b/a) has values a and b. when the result of the equation is ϕ, the formula acts as the engine for identity, the ideal is fc, c = 1 - ϕ (1.618) but other values possible in place of ϕ (shown below) //TODO
 * a = I am not alive //no "I" exists, the question "Who am I?" would not be asked
 * b = I am not alive //missing context, no "I" (*you*) exists to ask "Who are you?" about
 * a+b/a = ϕ AND a/b = ϕ //proptery of ϕ, ideally the formula a/b equals ϕ
 * a/b = I am not alive/I am not alive = 1 //not equal to ϕ, but the proportion of a to b is 1
-* When ratio equals 1, c equals 0 (c = 1 - 1) and identity ends at identity[n-1]. //This is only time you can truly and fully know "I" because "I" has ended (ie no additional iterations to generate datapoints)
+* When ratio equals 1, c equals 0 (fc, c = 1 - 1) and identity ends at identity[n-1]. //This is only time you can truly and fully know "I" because "I" has ended (ie no additional iterations to generate datapoints)

 I know who I am.

 # PROPORTIONAL REALTIONSHIP OF TRUE VARIABLE ANSWERS

 **Always True**
-* the equation for the Golden Ratio is analogous to the equation for the constant of proportionality
+* the equation for the Golden Ratio is analogous to the equation for the constant of proportionality in that **ϕ = a/b** and **k = y/x**
-* //golden ratio as a formula, 1.618 is the ideal value for fc, c = 1 -  ϕ. equation will give other values when a, b not in proportion/true (see END) //TODO
+* //Golden ratio as a formula, 1.618 is the ideal value for fc, c = 1 -  ϕ. equation will give other values when a, b not in proportion/true (see END) //TODO 'ideal value' is ϕ (1.618), understood as the product of the equation a+b/a
 * When at the Golden Ratio, ϕ = a+b/a AND **ϕ = a/b.**
-* So values of a, b from the Golden Ratio can be substituted for the values of y, x in the equation for the constant of proportionality
+* So values of a, b from the Golden Ratio equation can be substituted for the values of y, x in the equation for the constant of proportionality
 * y = kx //equation for constant of proportionality
 * k = y/x //any proportional relationship
 * END iteration gives a value for a/b = 1 (y/x = 1)
-* Death/end of identity is inevitable, always true
+* Death and end of identity is inevitable, always true for anyone
 * k = truth = constant of proportionality

 I will end.